 American Express credit cards also come with different earning structures and cardholder perks, so it could be worth it to compare these options to see how they would work for your spending and travel goals.

-It’s also important to note that Chase limits the number of new cards anyone can get within 24 months with their 5/24 rule.
-As a result, you may need to space out new credit card applications or wait for a while before you can qualify for all three cards you need.
+It also might take a while to collect the full trifecta.
+Chase limits the number of new cards anyone can get within 24 months to five with their 5/24 rule.
+For that reason, it’s best to space out new credit card applications to qualify for all three cards.

 The bottom line